KevinFham/home-rest-api/README.md

 ```

-If you're using Digital Ocean for a VPS, follow the [doctl docs](https://docs.digitalocean.com/reference/doctl/) for info on installing `doctl`
+If using Digital Ocean for a VPS like in this project, follow the [doctl docs](https://docs.digitalocean.com/reference/doctl/) for info on installing `doctl`

+If using Docker for remote container management (like remote Minecraft server control), follow the [official docker script instructions](https://get.docker.com) for info on installing `docker`

 ## Deployment